oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

     - Save the file

+This will allow the appropriate object storage bucket to access your application.

 2. Run `build.sh` script to build and push the helidon-se image into the repository

     ```
     cd $MTDRWORKSHOP_LOCATION/backend
     ./build.sh
     ```
-  In a couple of minutes, you should have successfully built and pushed the images into the OCIR repository.
+  In a couple of minutes, you should have successfully built and pushed the images into the OCI repository.

 3. Check your container registry in your compartment
     - Go to the Console, click the hamburger menu in the top-left corner and open